High Prices For Orphan Drugs Strain Families And Insurers

 Much of the drug's early development costs were paid for by the National Institutes of Health, according to a 1992 report from the congressional Office of Technology Assessment.
 The report notes that Genzyme spent about $29.4 million on R&D for the early version of the drug, Ceredase.
 The company quickly recovered those costs.
 Ceredase launched with a nearly $300,000 price tag in 1991 as one of the most expensive drugs in the world.
 Cerezyme, a genetically engineered successor, came to market in 1994.
 French pharmaceutical giant Sanofi-Aventis acquired Genzyme for $20.1 billion in 2011.

 Sanofi Genzyme declined multiple requests for interviews.
-In an email, company spokeswoman Lisa Clemence said the company has raised the price of Cerezyme slightly since it launched and – relative to inflation, it's 33 percent less expensive today than 22 years ago.
+In an email, company spokeswoman Lisa Clemence said the company has raised the price of Cerezyme slightly since it launched and that relative to inflation, it is 33 percent less expensive today than 22 years ago.
 Asked how drug prices are set, Clemence emailed that it is "determined by the clinical value they provide to patients and the rarity of the disease they treat."

-Cerezyme is still the drugmaker's top-selling rare disease medicine, with nearly $800 million in 2015 annual sales, according to the French company's annual financial filing.
+Cerezyme is still the drugmaker's top-selling rare-disease medicine, with nearly $800 million in 2015 annual sales, according to the French company's annual financial filing.
 Despite competition, prices to treat Gaucher disease have not come down; indeed, the newest drugs on the market are priced at about $300,000 as well.

 Drew Whitbeck joked that, in the end, it all feels like Monopoly money to him.
 Meg would like the company to justify Cerezyme's price.